 Simultaneously, everyone is experiencing their personal hell.
 Abigail, Alec, Woodrue, Cable; They are all being put through the ringer, physically and mentally.
 This isn’t just a story of Swamp Thing suffering but the suffering of all of those who have been effected by and connected to the lab explosion from issue 1 (series 1).

 With Swamp Thing away and surrounded by the devastation that Matt Cable seems to bring about, Abigail struggles to cope.
 Like Alec, her nightmares become reality.

 Matt Cable’s drinking still out of control, he loses his grip on reality more than ever.
 His world gets darker by the day.
 He conjures evil images, vice and partners to keep him company allowing to indulge in his misery.

 It’s a toxic scenario for all involved.

 The artwork and craftsmanship is spectacular.
-The detail in their portraits are stunning.
+The detail in their portraits is stunning.

 While Totleben and Bissette show us how it’s done, visually, Moore is never short on descriptions.
 And there are a few…

 “clouds like bloody plugs of cotton… at the slashed wrists of the sky.”

 Patchworkman and Count Gregori Arcane make an appearance in Swampy’s psychological struggle.